Introduction

 Internet: you can use whatever open source web browser you want with Ubuntu.
 My preference is Firefox (on all platforms really) and it works beautifully with Ubuntu.
 The internet experience is basically the same as on Windows although some websites interact differently with Firefox than with Internet Explorer.
 (I took a screenshot of Firefox for y'all - see right)

-Instant Messenger: Ubuntu comes standard with an instant messenger that interfaces with a variety of different e-mail accounts, Gmail most importantly.
+Instant Messenger: Ubuntu comes standard with an instant messenger that in

 E-Mail: the application interfaces with Google and some other e-mail services but does not work with Exchange accounts.
 I also loaded up Thunderbird (which I will feature in later posts) and found it to run delightfully.